-Examples of conservation measures1
+Examples of conservation measures2

 - I. General measures for promoting ecological management of the environment as a whole - 1.
 Submit all projects, plans, programmes and measures with an impact on the natural and semi-natural environment to an examination of environmental compatibility with a view to protecting nature and landscapes and conserving them intact in cases where there is an overriding general interest in doing so. - 2.
 Take care to use agricultural land and forests in a sustainable way by making maximum possible use of natural protection capacities and by reducing inputs. - 3.
 Encourage the use of environment friendly technologies when carrying out technical operations in natural or semi-natural environment, and replace large-scale single operations by regular maintenance measures which are more evenly distributed in time and space.
-If it is impossible to avoid affecting natural or semi-natural environments which are worth protecting, ensure that mitigation measures are taken to minimise as much as possible the negative effects of the operations, to restore, or failing this, to replace them by adequate compensation.
+If it is impossible to avoid affecting natural or semi-natural environments which are worth protecting, ensure that mitigation measures are taken to minimise as much as possible the negative effects of the operations, to restore, or failing this, to replace them by adequate compensation. - II.
+Areas of special consrvation interest - 1.
+Draw up a detailed inventory of areas of special conservation interest as defined in paragraph 1 of the Standing Committee's Recommendation No. 16 (1989) and ensuring the conservation and management of those areas, when it is not possible or appropriate to include them in protected areas of categories A and B, by taking, in particular, the following measures: - a. including those areas in land-use planning zones which enjoy a high level of protection;

-1 These examples have been taken from document T-PVS (90) 52 on "The conservation of natural habitats outside protected areas proper - a juridical analysis", Cyrille de Klemm, 1990.
+2 These examples have been taken from document T-PVS (90) 52 on "The conservation of natural habitats outside protected areas proper - a juridical analysis", Cyrille de Klemm, 1990.